THANKS TO EVERYONE WHO RODE IN THE 2014 COLLIN CLASSIC! IT WAS A GREAT RIDE AND WE LOOK FORWARD TO SEEING YOU NEXT YEAR!

 Starting and finishing at McKinney North High School (ride start is 8 am), this year’s rally offers open-road routes from 22 to 64 miles in length.
 Routes are designed to maximize rider experience taking into account traffic congestion and chip-seal.
-There is also a Kids Safety Clinic and Ride that is great for all ages (this will take place at approximately 8:30 am at the starting line and closed street at McKinney North High School).
-More details to come.
+There is also a Plano Cycling & Fitness Kids Safety Clinic and Ride that is great for all ages (this will take place at approximately 8:30 am at the starting line and closed street at McKinney North High School).

 Throughout each route, riders will enjoy fully-stocked rest stops and a variety of cyclist support services including law enforcement, professional medical services, SAG vehicles, roving bike mechanics, and ride guides.

 Proceeds from the event will benefit City House – a nonprofit agency in Collin County that has been protecting and sheltering abused and homeless youth since 1988.